Tri Cities Washington Virtual Open Houses

 Dams

 Today, there are more than 400 dams and hundreds of other structures in the Columbia River and its tributaries.
 The Columbia River Basin is also regarded as the most hydroelectrically-developed river system in the world.
 There are 150 hydroelectric projects in the river, and these projects produce almost half of all the hydroelectricity in the United States.
 There are 14 dams in the river’s mainstream, of which 11 are in the United States and 3 in Canada, as well as 8 locks.
 The first major hydropower-producing dam, the Rock Island Dam, was completed in 1932.
 Later on, other larger dams were built.
 The Bonneville Dam was completed in 1938, and the Grand Coulee Dam in 1941.
 In 1973, the Mica Dam was completed in Canada.
-The Grand Coulee Dam and the Chief Joseph Dam are the two largest dams in the river, and also the largest in the United States.
-The Grand Coulee Dam is the world’s third largest hydroelectric dam.
+The Grand Coulee Dam and Chief Joseph Dam are the two largest dams in the river, and also the largest in the United States.
+The Grand Coulee Dam is the world’s third-largest hydroelectric dam.

 Interesting Phenomena